 Experienced Personal Injury Lawyers in Alberta

 This is just a brief outline of SOME of our applicable limitation periods.
 Experts write entire books on the subject and every scenario is different.
 Once you miss your limitation period, you cannot make a claim.
-As such, we strongly recommend that you talk to the lawyers at Robinson LLP as soon as possible after your injury.
-Our consultations are free – so what do you have to lose?
+As such, we strongly recommend that you book a free consultation with the personal injury lawyers at Robinson LLP as soon as possible after your injury.
+What do you have to lose?
 Get legal advice before you miss your limitation!